-MapTiler Desktop supports merging multiple layers into one map.
+MapTiler Engine supports merging multiple layers into one map.
 This article contains basic information about the process.
-Please note that merging of multiple layers is available only in MapTiler Desktop Pro.
+Please note that the merging of multiple layers is available only in MapTiler Engine Pro.

 Merge multiple images together to create a mosaic

 Creating a map mosaic is similar to creating a map from an image: you drag and drop your images, georeference all of them (either visually or by other methods) and render the final map.